-In June 2016, the FASB issued Accounting Standards Update ("ASU") 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
+In June 2016, the FASB issued ASU 2016-13, Financial Instruments-Credit Losses (Topic 326): Measurement of Credit Losses on Financial Instruments ("ASU 2016-13").
 ASU 2016-13 requires that a financial asset (or a group of financial assets) measured at amortized cost basis be presented at the net amount expected to be collected.
 The allowance for credit losses is a valuation account that is deducted from the amortized cost basis of the financial asset(s) to present the net carrying value at the amount expected to be collected on the financial asset.
 The amendments in ASU 2016-13 are an improvement because they eliminate the probable initial recognition threshold under current GAAP and, instead, reflect an entity's current estimate of all expected credit losses.
 Previously, when credit losses were measured under GAAP, an entity generally only considered past events and current conditions in measuring the incurred loss.
 In November 2018, the FASB issued ASU 2018-19, Codification Improvements to Topic 326, Financial Instruments-Credit Losses ("ASU 2018-19"), which amends ASU 2016-13 to clarify that receivables arising from operating leases are not within the scope of Subtopic 326-20, and instead, impairment of such receivables should be accounted for in accordance with ASU 2016-02, Leases, as amended by subsequent ASUs ("Topic 842").
-In November 2019, the FASB issued ASU 2019-11, Codification Improvements to Topic 326, Financial Instruments-Credit Losses ("ASU 2018-13 to clarify or address stakeholders' specific issues about certain aspects of ASU 2016-13.
-ASU 2016-13, ASU 2018-19 and ASU 2016-13.
+In November 2019, the FASB issued ASU 2019-11, Codification Improvements to Topic 326, Financial Instruments-Credit Losses ("ASU 2019-11"), which amends ASU 2016-13 to clarify or address stakeholders' specific issues about certain aspects of ASU 2016-13.
 ASU 2016-13, ASU 2018-19 and ASU 2019-11 are effective for fiscal years and interim periods within those years beginning after December 15, 2019, with early adoption permitted as of the fiscal years beginning after December 15, 2018.
-The Company adopted ASU 2016-13, ASU 2018-19 and ASU 2019-11 (collectively, "Topic 326") on January 1, 2020 tid not have a material effect on the Company's fin
+The Company adopted ASU 2016-13, ASU 2018-19 and ASU 2019-11 (collectively, "Topic 326") on January 1, 2020.
+The adoption of the new standard on January 1, 2020 did not have a material effect on the Compan